hytest-org/hytest/environment_set_up/OpenOnDemand.md

 * Go to `https://tallgrass-denali-ondemand.cr.usgs.gov/pun/sys/dashboard/` in your web browser.
 Note that you must be on the VPN to access this host.
-* Launch the HyTEST Jupter Server app
+* Launch the HyTEST Jupyter Server app (NOTE: this is a work-in-progress; if it's not there now, it is expected soon.)
 * Fill in the form to customize the allocation in which the Jupyter Server will execute.
 * Submit